-Data that may potentially unblind the study vaccine assignment (ie, immunogenicity data, study vaccine accountability data, study vaccine allocation, or other specific laboratory data) will be handled with special care to ensure that the integrity of the blind is maintained and the potential for bias is minimized.
+Data that may potentially unblind the study vaccine assignment (ie, immunogenicity data, study vaccine accountability data, study vaccine allocation, biomarker, or other specific laboratory data) will be handled with special care to ensure that the integrity of the blind is maintained and the potential for bias is minimized.
 This can include making special provisions, such as segregating the data in question from view by the investigators, clinical team, or others as appropriate until the time of database lock and unblinding.

 Under normal circumstances, the blind should not be broken until all participants have completed the study and the database is finalized.
-Note that key personnel of the sponsor will be unblinded at the time of primary analysis.
+Note that sponsor personnel will be unblinded at the time of primary analysis.
 Sites and participants will remain blinded until all participants have completed the study.
-Details will be provided in the IDMC Charter.
+Details will be provided in the DSMB Charter.
 The investigator may in an emergency determine the identity of the intervention by contacting the IWRS.
 While the responsibility to break the intervention code in emergency situations resides solely with the investigator, it is recommended that the investigator contact the sponsor or its designee if possible, to discuss the particular situation, before breaking the blind.
 Telephone contact with the sponsor or its designee will be available 24 hours per day, 7 days per week.

 In the event the blind is broken, the sponsor must be informed as soon as possible.
 The date, time, and reason for the unblinding must be documented in the IWRS and in the source document.
 The documentation received from the IWRS indicating the code break must be retained with the participant's source documents in a secure manner.

-Participants who have had their intervention assignment unblinded should continue to return for scheduled evaluations.
-Participants should not be allowed to receive further study vaccinations and are only to be followed for safety evaluation visits.
+Participants who have had their intervention assignment unblinded should continue to return for scheduled safety evaluations.